- Infertility to assess uterine morphology and tubal patency.

 - the procedure should be performed during the proliferative phase of the patient’s menstrual cycle (days 6-12), when the endometrium is thinnest

-- this improves visualization of the uterine cavity, and also minimises the possibility that the patient may be pregnant 1
+- this improves visualization of the uterine cavity, and also minimizes the possibility that the patient may be pregnant 1

 - if there is any uncertainty about the patient’s pregnancy status, a beta hCG is warranted prior to commencing.